Climate Change Glossary

 Energy from the sun that is blocked by the ozone layer in the atmosphere.
 The ultraviolet light that does reach the surface of the planet helps plant photosynthesis and the production of vitamin D in living beings.
 However, too much ultraviolet radiation can burn the skin, cause skin cancer and cataracts, and damage plants.

 The degree to which the climate in the future is unknown.
-The parts about the climate in the future that we cannot predict with current science.
 Uncertainty is a result of the complexity of the climate, as well as the inability to predict the decisions and actions that society will make as a result of climate change.
 Uncertainty can also describe not knowing the ways climate change will affect people and natural systems.

 The degree to which physical, biological, and socio-economic systems are susceptible to and unable to cope with the negative effects of climate change.
 Vulnerability is influenced by both the climate that they are experiencing as well as their adaptability to these changes.

-The reliable access to as much fresh, clean water needed to sustain health, livelihoods, and the environment.
+The reliable access to as much fresh, clean water as is needed to sustain health, livelihoods, and the environment.

 The most abundant greenhouse gas in the atmosphere is water in its gas form.
 As the planet warms due to climate change, the amount of water vapour in the atmosphere will increase due to positive feedback where warmer temperatures causes more water to evaporate.
 When there is excess water vapour in the sky clouds form, which also affects the planet’s temperature.